ThomasLuca/software-security/week2/5-return-oriented-programming.md

 ---
 ## Where does it end?
-Best way to end cat and mouse is to have memory safety.
-This is easiest to achieve by using a memory-safe program.
+Best way to end cat and mouse game is to have memory safety.
+This is easiest achieved by using a memory-safe programming language.